greenheartgames/greenworks/readme.md

-## March 3, 2017 - New Release v0.9.0
+## May 28, 2017 - New Release v0.10.0

-The newest release adds Steam DLC functionality.
+The newest release adds Steam Stats functionality.
 You can find the full list of added features on the
 [releases page](https://github.com/greenheartgames/greenworks/releases).